Free-Form Text Box for Reports

 There is also a text box available if you wish to include a private message to the editor.
 Comments entered here are not meant to be seen by the author(s).

-If you are refereeing a paper that does include Supplementary Materials, along with the manuscript, know that the Supplementary Materials are generally not refereed but are available to you, as a referee.
-As part of your review you are asked to give the materials at least a cursory look and verify that they are appropriate to accompany the article.
+If you are refereeing a paper that does include Supplementary Materials, along with the manuscript, know that the Supplementary Materials are refereed.
+Please indicate in your report if they are appropriate to accompany the article.
 You may suggest changes, including removing some extraneous Supplementary Materials or moving items from the main text to the Supplementary Materials.

 The author is also asked to submit an index of the supplementary materials.
 You should find a listing of each item along with a brief description and a justification for why the item should be included.
 This should be helpful in judging the appropriateness of the materials.
 Read more for the full guidelines on the journal's Supplementary Materials policy.

 If you need additional help, you can click on the help signs throughout the system.
 A help dialog will pop up with context sensitive help.
-You can also contact SIAM if you need assistance.
+You can also email if you need assistance.

 Author Rights to Unpublished Manuscripts